What to Do if You’re Involved in a Car Accident

 In other words, one or more of the parties involved in the accident was negligent, not paying attention, or failed to drive according to road and weather conditions.

-If you have been hurt in a car accident due to someone else’s negligence, Big Al and his team of personal injury attorneys will fight for your rights – and you will not have to pay a dime out of pocket unless funds are recovered for you.
+If you have been hurt in a car accident due to someone else’s negligence, your local “Attorney Big Al” will fight for your rights – and you will not have to pay a dime out of pocket unless funds are recovered for you.

 The purpose of this article, however, is to first review what to do immediately after the car accident occurs.